Logotype for Equity Residential

 • Q2 2025 guidance: EPS $0.49–$0.53, FFO per share $0.95–$0.99, Normalized FFO per share $0.96–$1.00.

-• Expansion markets are expected to see muted growth in the first half, with potential for improvement in the second half and into 2026 as new supply is absorbed.
+• Expansion markets expected to see muted performance in the first half, with potential for revenue growth in late 2025 and into 2026 as new supply is absorbed.

 Partial view of Summaries dataset, powered by Quartr API